Giancarlo Stanton: 2020

-On July 23, Stanton opened the COVID-19 pandemic-delayed 2020 season with the first home run in the MLB for the year, hit in the first inning of the Yankees' Opening Day game against the Washington Nationals off of Max Scherzer.
+On July 23, Stanton opened the COVID-19 pandemic-delayed 2020 season with the first home run in MLB for the year, hit in the first inning of the Yankees' Opening Day game against the Washington Nationals off of Max Scherzer.

 Stanton suffered a hamstring injury in August, and was limited to just 23 games.
-He finished the regular season hitting .250 with four home runs and 11 RBI.
+He finished the regular season hitting .250 with four home runs and 11 RBIs.

 In Game 1 of the 2020 American League Division Series on October 5, Stanton hit a grand slam in the ninth inning to propel the Yankees to a 9–3 win over the Tampa Bay Rays.
+Stanton stayed hot throughout the series, launching two home runs in Game 2 and another in Game 3, making it five straight games with a home run dating back to the Wild Card Series — six total during that stretch.
+Despite his dominant run, the Yankees were eliminated by the Rays in a winner-take-all Game 5.
+Across seven postseason games in 2020, Stanton hit six home runs, drove in 13 runs, and put up a .308 batting average with a 1.426 OPS.

 2021

 On May 14, he was placed on the 10-day injured list with a strained left quadriceps muscle.
 He missed 13 games.

 On July 30, he returned to the outfield after a long absence, playing left field against the Marlins.
 He didn't see any action in the outfield in the pandemic-shortened 2020 season, and played there only 13 games in 2019 and 73 games in 2018 as he moved into the designated-hitter role.
-Stanton had a bounce-back 2021 season after two years of injury riddled seasons, batting .273/.354/.516 with 35 home runs and 97 RBI.
+Stanton had a bounce-back 2021 season after two years of injury-riddled seasons, batting .273/.354/.516 with 35 home runs and 97 RBIs.
 Stanton went 3-for-4 with a home run and two long singles that hit off the top of the Green Monster in the Yankees' 6–2 loss to the Red Sox in the American League Wild Card Game.